 He made emphatic, the importance of family and its necessity to society.
 Confucius had a voracious appetite for writing and authored the Five Classics in Chinese literature.

 His views shaped later Chinese thought and led to what is now called Confucianism.
-His belief, that proper moral behavior is best practiced, then morality being made a rule.
+His belief, that proper moral behaviour is best practised, then morality being made a rule.

 14. David Hume (1711-1776)